Hassan1247/Artificial_Intelligence-Algorithms/Sudoku_9x9/README.md

 ```
 the `input1` file is an easy sudoku.

+After section 3 the app is very slow so it's better to use
 ### Empty sudoku

 You can copy this to solve the empty sudoku: